Introducing the

 uitrace1

-Toggles ON and OFF UITrace digipath debugging mode
+Toggles ON and OFF UITrace digipath debugging mode.
+Default is ON.

 beacon seconds Sets the beacon period in seconds, 0 for OFF, range [10..65535]